whiteribbonalliance/admindashboard/README.md

 The GitHub action at `.github/workflows/prod-deploy-azure-webapps.yaml` will trigger a deployment to Azure Web App on push or merge.

+## Workflows

+In each repository there's two workflows (To deploy to `Google` or `Azure`), make sure to only enable the correct workflow in the repository on GitHub: `https://docs.github.com/en/actions/using-workflows/disabling-and-enabling-a-workflow`.

 ## Legacy campaigns

 This section can be ignored as it details some information of dashboards used with this project originally.